Kimberly Culley, Ph.D.

 Education

-Doctor of Philosophy, Human Factors
+Doctor of Philosophy, Human Factors, Old Dominion University, Norfolk VA, 2013

-Master of Arts, Psychology (Industrial/Organizational focus)
+Master of Arts, Psychology (Industrial/Organizational focus), Marywood University, Scranton, PA, 2009

-Bachelor of Science, Secondary Education (English)
+Bachelor of Science, Secondary Education (English), University of Scranton, Scranton, PA, 2004

 Professional Certifications